 About UW Medicine

-For Puget Sound area residents who currently want, or will someday need, the highest quality care for their routine and complex conditions, the UW Medicine team provides an unmatched level of excellence.
+For Puget Sound area residents who currently want, or will someday need, the highest quality care for their routine and complex conditions, UW Medicine provides an unmatched level of excellence.

-Unlike every other local health system, UW Medicine provides the highest caliber clinical care because we are the only one that directly connects that care with a top-rated medical school and an internationally recognized research organization.
+That’s because UW Medicine is Washington’s only health system that directly connects care with a top-rated medical school and an internationally recognized research center.

 From our family to yours